 While it’s an even bigger energy waster in the wintertime, your roof can also cost you extra energy during the summer.
-Keep your roof moss-free and in good condition to avoid energy waste and damaging water leaks.

 Also, switching from incandescent light bulbs to the more energy-efficient compact fluorescent bulbs will save you money on your electric bill.
 If you haven’t already made the switch, now’s the time!